Archived

 Why might this be relevant?

-The project focuses on automation and robotics in nuclear operations, aligning with the question's emphasis on automation and robotics in nuclear applications.
+Addresses automation and robotics in nuclear operations, aligning with the question's focus on automation and robotics in nuclear, industry, and offshore wind.

 • Centre for Robotic Autonomy in Demanding and Long-lasting Environments (CRADLE)